 Dogs vs. Puppies: Key Differences and Best Care Practices

-What Is A Puppy and How Old to Be Considered a Puppy?
+What Is a Puppy, and How Old Is a Dog Considered a Puppy?

-A puppy is a young dog in its early stages of life.
-Typically, puppies are considered from birth up to one year of age.
-Throughout this period, young puppies experience notable phases of both physical and behavioral growth.
+A puppy is a young dog in the early stages of life.
+Puppies are typically considered puppies from birth up to one year of age.
+Throughout this period, puppies go through notable phases of physical and behavioral growth.
 They are energetic and curious and require extra attention and care.

-A dog is an adult canine that has passed its puppy stage.
-The age at which a puppy is considered a dog varies depending on the breed, size, and individual development.
-Generally, most dogs are considered adults between one and two years of age.
-However, larger species may take longer to reach full maturity, sometimes only once they are three or four years old.
+A dog is an adult canine that has passed the puppy stage.
+The age at which a puppy is considered an adult dog varies depending on breed, size, and individual development.
+Most dogs are considered adults between one and two years of age, though larger breeds may take longer to reach full maturity, sometimes not until three or four years old.

 Differences Between Puppies and Dogs: